-Currently in modern society it is possible to insure any manner of things which if lost will have a financial implication on the life of that individual.
-The insurance of body parts is something which may sound unusual, but is perfectly legal and is steadily on the increase.
+It is possible to insure any manner of things which if lost or damaged will have a financial implication on the life of that individual.
+The insurance of body parts may sound unusual, but it is perfectly legal and steadily on the increase.

-Body parts insurance is a type of insurance which is most commonly related to the celebrity field but it is not something which is strictly limited to that industry.
+Body parts insurance is a type of insurance which is most commonly related to the celebrity field but it is not limited to that industry.
 It is a form of insurance which can offer financial cover and protect an individual’s livelihood if they rely on a specific part of their body to earn a living.

 What kinds of people take out body parts insurance?

 Body parts insurance is available to anyone who requires a specific part of their body to be able to carry out the job which they make their living from.
-Accordingly the following individuals are likely to take out body parts insurance:
+This could include:

-- Will this kind of insurance be available to me?
+Will body parts insurance be available to me?